 - If you determine that the Personal Information we hold about you is incorrect, you have the right to ask us to correct the data we hold.

 - You have the right to opt-out of any use of your Personal Information for marketing purposes by contacting us or by unsubscribing using the link provided at the bottom of our emails.

 - You have a right, on certain grounds, to object to the processing of your Personal Information; you may also, on certain grounds, request erasure or restrictions on processing of Personal Information.
-For more information about how to do this, please see the section on Enquiries and complaints below.
+For more information about how to do this, please see the section on Complaints below.

 - If you are not happy with the way that we have responded to a complaint, or with the way we are processing your Personal Information, you have a right to lodge a complaint with the Information Commissioner’s Office.

 Children under the Age of 13